[Market Paper] Overcoming the UK and Irish software skills gap

 The fight for top development talent hots up

 With major companies basing their European HQs in Dublin’s ‘Silicon Docks’ region, the major players are at risk of pricing any smaller businesses out of the picture for top engineering talent.
+This exacerbates the UK and Irish software skills gap for everyone but the very biggets businesses.
 A trend that’s also seen in London and other major metro areas in the most developed countries.
 With work-life balance becoming a higher priority for many employees than salary, retention is also an area of concern — with major players able to offer a vast array of benefits that help them obtain and retain the engineering cream of the crop.

 A flourishing tech landscape

 Cities outside London and Dublin are helping to lead the charge.
 Cambridge leads the way, with places like Manchester not too far behind.
 With all this focus on software and becoming tech-centric, the thirst for engineering talent is only growing.
 And there’s a growing concern that educational institutions aren’t producing graduates with a sufficient range nor level of skills in particular areas of need.